Smithtown West High alum Kevin Camson creates app to help students become more engaged at school

 Camson, Smithtown High's 2018 class speaker, rolled out earlier versions to students at Notre Dame and Mount St. Mary’s University in Maryland.
 In 2022, he sent a cold pitch to Smithtown Superintendent Mark Secaur.

-Secaur steers a $267 million budget and discards most pitches but he paid attention to this one because Smithtown educators have been trying for years to improve extracurricular engagement.
+Secaur steers a $267 million budget and discards most of the pitches he gets.
+He paid attention to this one because Smithtown educators have been trying for years to improve extracurricular engagement.
 Research — including a study conducted at Oceanside High School when Secaur was principal there — shows higher graduation rates for students who participate in clubs and teams, and extracurriculars can tie academically challenged students to a school community they might otherwise reject.

 "We continue to realize the importance of focusing on providing students opportunities for joy, opportunities to meet like-minded peers and take advantage of all the offerings we have,” Secaur said.